1997 Indianapolis 500: Bump Day - Sunday May 18

 Going into the final day of qualifying, two positions were open.
 One final "locked-in" position was available (Foyt's #1), as 22 of the 23 eligible cars had already completed their runs.
 Once the field was filled to 33 cars, the ten "non-exempt" positions were all up for grabs among the at-large entries.
-On the morning of Bump Day qualifying, several non-exempt teams were uneasy about their chances of making the field, despite having speeds amongst the fastest 33.
-Despite saying earlier that he was not going to run the #1 car, Foyt sent team driver Davey Hamilton out to shake the car down.
+On Bump Day morning, several non-exempt teams were uneasy about their chances of making the field, despite their speeds being amongst the fastest 33.
+Despite his earlier remarks about not qualifying the #1 car, Foyt sent team driver Davey Hamilton out to shake the car down.

-In the first fifteen minutes of qualifying, the at-large entries of Johnny Unser (209.344 mph) and Greg Ray (213.760 mph) filled the field to 33 cars.
-Since 22 of the cars were locked-in, the move put Alessandro Zampedri on the bubble.
-Zampedri had qualified 19th on pole day with a 209.09 mph, and was the 28th-fastest car in the field at the time, but those five slower cars were "locked-in".
+In the first fifteen minutes, Johnny Unser (209.344 mph) and Greg Ray (213.760 mph) filled the field to 33 cars with at-large entries.
+Since 22 of the cars were locked-in, they put Alessandro Zampedri on the bubble.
+Zampedri had qualified 19th on pole day with a 209.09 mph, and was the 28th-fastest car on speed at the time, ahead of five "locked-in" cars.

-At 12:17 p.m., Paul Durant climbed for the first time into the #1 Foyt car, the final entry eligible for a locked-in position.
-Durant had secured the ride at 11:30 a.m., and those were his first laps of the entire month.
-By 1:09 p.m., he was safely in the field at 209.149 mph, bumping Zampedri from the field of 33.
-Durant's only previous IRL experience consisted of two early retirements in 1996.
+At 11.30 a.m., Paul Durant secured a drive in the #1 Foyt car, the final entry eligible for a locked-in position.
+Durant, who had not run during the whole month, climbed into the car for the first time at 12:17 p.m., and was safely in the field by 1:09 p.m.
+His qualifying average of 209.149 mph bumped Zampedri from the field of 33.
+Durant's only previous IRL experience consisted of two early retirements in 1996, one of them at the Indy 500.